 Iron water and Manganese: Tastes metallic

 Iron water is caused by water passing through iron-bearing rocks.
 Because iron accounts for 5% of the earth’s crust, it can be found in just about all types of water supplies.
 Iron water can stain sinks and laundry, and it can form scale on pipes and water-using appliances.
+An iron water filter system is needed to address this issue

 Acid Water: Creates blue-green stains